peteroupc/peteroupc.github.io/random.md

 those ten methods separately for cryptographic and for statistical RNGs.
 That document also discusses how to implement other methods to generate random numbers or integers that follow a given distribution (such as a normal, geometric, binomial, or discrete weighted distribution) or fall within a given range.

+<a id=Using_Random_Number_Generators></a>
+## Using Random Number Generators

+To reduce the chance of correlated random numbers or identical random number sequences, an application is encouraged to create&mdash;
+- one thread-safe instance of an RNG for the entire application to use, or
+- one instance of an RNG for each thread of the application, where each instance is independently initialized and stored in thread-local storage.

+An application that generates random numbers in parallel can also do one or both of&mdash;

+- using a different conforming RNG scheme for each instance, in addition to using independently-initialized instances, and
+- using a conforming RNG scheme specially designed for parallel random number generation.

+If an application uses more than one kind of RNG (cryptographic, statistical, seeded), the advice above applies separately to each such kind of RNG.

+(Many questions on Stack Overflow highlight the pitfalls of creating a new RNG instance each time a random number is needed, rather than only once in the application.
+This is notably the case with the .NET generator `System.Random`.)

 <a id=Shuffling></a>
 ## Shuffling